FIRE AND LIFE SAFETY

 Am I physically able to use a fire extinguisher?

 Is the fire small and contained in a single object (like a pan or a wastebasket)?

 Am I safe from the fire’s toxic smoke?

 Do I have a clear escape route?

 Use a fire extinguisher when all of these questions are answered “yes.”
 If you’re unsure about whether or not it’s safe to use a fire extinguisher, and for all other situations, alert others, leave the building, and call 911 from a mobile or neighbor’s phone.

 Be sure that all able members of your family are instructed on the location and proper use of a fire extinguisher.
-To operate: